pygeode/pygeode-docs/index.rst

 the University of Toronto, with contributions from Andre Erler and Isla Simpson.

 .. toctree::
+   :maxdepth: 2
    :hidden:

    install
    tutorial
    reference
-  gallery
+   gallery/index